Denver DUI Drugs Attorney

 - Showing signs of consumption

-Penalties for a Drug-Related DUI
+What are the Penalties for a Drug-Related DUI?

 A DUI based on marijuana or other drugs can result in thousands of dollars in fines, jail time, community service, and loss of driving privileges.
 Colorado State Patrol troopers issue thousands of citations each year for driving under the influence of alcohol or drugs.
 To protect your rights and avoid these stiff penalties, it pays to choose a dedicated firm.
 Fife Luneau, P.C. proudly displays our recent case results to prove our reputation as some of the most successful DUI drug lawyers in Denver and Colorado.